SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Voluntary Movement_Vandergrift.md

 upper motor v lower motro neuron
 - proximal to alpha motor neuron = upper motor neuron
+	- basically this is important for vol and invol stuff that would synapse on the interneurons/alpha motor nueron system
+	- all the pyramidal tracts plus invol systems
+	- involuntary system s= extrapyramidal
+	- posture tone thing = unconscious stuff , **rubospinal, tectospinal, vestibulospinal tracts... those are upper motor neurons as well.**
 - distal to alpha motor neuron = lower motor neuron